darkfire000/gsc-rust/README.md

 #### How do I change/update game configuration files on a server already running?
 Short answer: you create a _new_ server.
 This may seem odd at first but Docker containers are more or less designed to be immutable and changing configuration data on the fly can yield unexpected results.

 However if you _really_ want to change or update something on your server, use ``docker exec -it container_name bash`` to access the container and then change whatever you need to from there.
+Remember to restart the server after you've made your changes ``docker restart container_name``

 #### How do I backup game data?
 Currently there is no "official way" to backup game data.
 Unofficially, there are a two options: